Become a county councillor

 In addition, all county councillors will receive induction and on-going training during their time as a councillor.
 The council will also provide councillors with IT, stationery etc., to help them in their role.

-To help you have a better understanding of what is expected of a County Councillor, please contact Nigel West, Democratic Services Manager on 01522 552840 for a general discussion.
+To help you have a better understanding of what is expected of a County Councillor, please contact Nigel West, Head of Democratic Services on 01522 552840 for a general discussion.